Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Acknowledgements

 \section{Acknowledgements}

-We thank Joseph Minahan, Adar Sharon, and Zohar Komargodski for valuable discussions.
+We thank Zohar Komargodski, Joseph Minahan, and Adar Sharon for valuable discussions.
 The work of VB is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851931).
 The work of NG is supported by the “Gauge Theories, Strings, Supergravity” (GSS) research project.